 – Temples: there are hundreds of temples that you can pop in and view. our favorites were Wat Phra Singh, Wat Suan Dok, and Wat Chedi Luang.
 Ladies, please remember to be respectful of their culture and cover your shoulders & legs.
 Some of the temples won’t even let you in if you aren’t dressed appropriately.

 – Night Bazaar: you can find nice souvenirs and street food here every night around 6PM

-– Saturday night market @ Wua Lai Road: make sure to try some Khao Soi!
+– Saturday night market at Wua Lai Road: make sure to try some Khao Soi!
 We personally liked this better than Pad Thai.

-– Sunday night market @ Tha Phae Gate
+– Sunday night market at Tha Phae Gate

-–Art in Paradise Museum: super cool 3D museum on Chang Klan road
+–Art in Paradise Museum: a super cool 3D museum on Chang Klan road

 – Zoe’s Bar: we didn’t get a chance to go, but we heard it’s super fun, & lots of ppl from all over the world go there.
 There are lots of bars around it as well.

 – Bua Tong Sticky Waterfall: another place we didn’t get to go to.
 Apparently, the waterfall is not only beautiful, but you can walk up the waterfall because the rocks are “sticky.”
 Some people said they felt like Spider-Man lol.
 I’ll definitely be going next time I’m in Thailand.